braindef/word-stats/readme.txt

 = Can I style the word counts lists? =

-Be my guest.
-The classes are:
+Of course.
+The CSS classes are:

 * Container widget li: word-stats-counts-widget
 * h2 widget title: word-stats-counts-title